SofaDefrost/SofaGym/examples/tutorials/CartPole/CartPole_Tutorial.md

         return theta, theta_dot
 ```
 The `getReward` function must be defined to be used by SofaGym to calculate the reward value and done state and return them by Gym at each step.
-We simply use the `rewardShaper` class we just defined to get the reward and check if the episode is done based on the termination condition.
+We simply use the `RewardShaper` class we just defined to get the reward and check if the episode is done based on the termination condition.
 For the CartPole, the episode ends when the pole angle `theta` exceeds the allowed limit (24 degrees as defined in the environment's config) in the left or right direction.

 ```python
 def getReward(rootNode):